Do you dream of working from anywhere?

 - Package of hours – Some VAs protect their time and income by having their clients pre-purchase hours.
 For example, a client whose needs fluctuate on a month to month basis might like to purchase 40 hours upfront, and then buy more hours from you when they need them.

-- Retainer – If a client knows that they will need you to do consistent work for them every month might want to put you on retainer.
+- Retainer – If a client knows that they will need you to do consistent work for them every month, they might put you on retainer.
 This means that you retain a set number of hours in your schedule to do work for them.
 In exchange, they pay for the hours you set aside, whether they use them or not.

 Start Pitching & Sign Clients

-Once you have your business structure and pricing structure planned, you can start marketing yourself.
+Once you have your business structure and pricing planned, you can market yourself.
 The goal is to create an income for yourself as well as to work with people that you enjoy.
 You can begin to reach out to people in your network, post on job boards, or find clients in other ways.
+Make sure to read the job description en route to becoming an independent contractor virtual assistant.

 You should also draft a client contract.
 This contract will help protect both you and your clients, as well as set any expectations that each of you may have of each other.